josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/💔_Violence_IRL/🧨_marriage_camps_legalise_rape.md

 ### A) Heritage’s 2026 Special Report: privileging marriage + institutional enforcement
 Heritage’s *Saving America by Saving the Family* (Special Report No. 323, Jan 8 2026) frames “casual sex, abortion, childlessness by choice, and no-fault divorce” as a 60-year moral and policy error, and argues for re-centering marriage as “the lifelong union of one man and one woman.”
 It then sets policy criteria that explicitly instruct government to **“affirmatively support and privilege marriage as directly and explicitly as possible.”**
 It also describes “whole-of-government” alignment—e.g., conditioning grants and contracts and making “family policy goals” enforceable through government power (including Justice Department enforcement actions and debarment mechanisms).
 **Refs:** Heritage SR323 (Jan 8 2026), lines on “no-fault divorce became normalized” + “privilege marriage” + enforceable grant conditions.
-(SR323.pdf) [oai_citation:0‡The Heritage Foundation](https://www.heritage.org/sites/default/files/2026-01/SR323.pdf)
+(SR323.pdf) [Source: The Heritage Foundation](https://www.heritage.org/sites/default/files/2026-01/SR323.pdf)

 ### B) Heritage promotes “covenant marriage” and harder-to-exit divorce regimes
 Heritage’s own marriage policy work has explicitly endorsed “covenant marriage” frameworks where couples renounce no-fault divorce and accept much more difficult exit pathways.
-**Refs:** *Encouraging Marriage and Discouraging Divorce* (Heritage); covenant marriage description. [oai_citation:1‡The Heritage Foundation](https://www.heritage.org/marriage-and-family/report/encouraging-marriage-and-discouraging-divorce?utm_source=chatgpt.com)
+**Refs:** *Encouraging Marriage and Discouraging Divorce* (Heritage); covenant marriage description.
+[Source: The Heritage Foundation](https://www.heritage.org/marriage-and-family/report/encouraging-marriage-and-discouraging-divorce?utm_source=chatgpt.com)

 ### C) “Project 2025” adjacency and uptake
 Heritage is widely reported as the primary institutional architect behind Project 2025, and its policy blueprint model is discussed as a mechanism for rapid adoption by office-holders.
-**Refs:** Washington Post reporting on Heritage’s Project 2025 role and agenda diffusion. [oai_citation:2‡The Washington Post](https://www.washingtonpost.com/business/2025/09/03/heritage-foundation-parents-children-birth/?utm_source=chatgpt.com)
+**Refs:** Washington Post reporting on Heritage’s Project 2025 role and agenda diffusion.
+[Source: The Washington Post](https://www.washingtonpost.com/business/2025/09/03/heritage-foundation-parents-children-birth/?utm_source=chatgpt.com)
-**Note:** Some claims about no-fault divorce being directly inside the Project 2025 policy book have been contested in coverage; treat “Project 2025 as an enabling ecosystem + advisor network” as the accurate framing unless quoting specific chapter text. [oai_citation:3‡TIME](https://time.com/7000900/project-2025-divorce-law/?utm_source=chatgpt.com)
+**Note:** Some claims about no-fault divorce being directly inside the Project 2025 policy book have been contested in coverage; treat “Project 2025 as an enabling ecosystem + advisor network” as the accurate framing unless quoting specific chapter text.
+[Source: TIME](https://time.com/7000900/project-2025-divorce-law/?utm_source=chatgpt.com)

 ---